danielclickh/marketing-website-preview/src/engineering-resources-data/structured-unstructured-semi-structured-data.md

 ---
 title: 'Structured, unstructured, and semi-structured data'
 slug: 'structured-unstructured-semi-structured-data'
-excerpt: "In this guide, we explore the three main forms of data: structured data with rigid schemas like database tables, unstructured data like text and images with no predefined format, and semi-structured data like JSON that combines elements of both while maintaining flexibility."
+excerpt: 'In this guide, we explore the three main forms of data: structured data with rigid schemas like database tables, unstructured data like text and images with no predefined format, and semi-structured data like JSON that combines elements of both while maintaining flexibility.'
 index: 9
 ---

 Data comes in different forms, each requiring different approaches for storage and analysis.
 This guide explores the three main types of data: structured, unstructured, and semi-structured.

 We'll examine their characteristics, see practical examples of each type, and see how modern data systems like ClickHouse handle them.

 ## Structured data

 Structured data represents information organized in its most rigid and predictable form.
 It follows a pre-defined schema where every record conforms to the same format, with a fixed set of columns and clear data types for each field.
 While individual records may contain null values, the overall structure remains consistent across all entries, making it highly organized and easily queryable.
 This data type typically resides in relational databases, where table schemas must be defined before data can be inserted.

 The choice of database system often depends on the intended workload.
 Online Transaction Processing (OLTP) systems, which handle day-to-day transactions and require rapid processing of many small operations, frequently use databases like PostgreSQL.

 In contrast, Online Analytical Processing (OLAP) systems, designed for complex queries and analysis of large datasets, employ [column databases](https://clickhouse.com/engineering-resources/what-is-columnar-database) like ClickHouse.

 ➡️ For more on OLAP and OLTP, see the [OLTP vs OLAP guide](https://clickhouse.com/engineering-resources/oltp-vs-olap).

 We can use [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) to synchronize data between these systems, ensuring analytical databases remain current while not impacting operational performance.

 Beyond traditional databases, structured data has evolved to embrace modern storage needs.
 Open data formats like [Apache Parquet](https://clickhouse.com/engineering-resources/avro-vs-parquet#what-is-parquet) have become efficient solutions for storing structured data, particularly in big data environments.
 These formats optimize for analytical workloads by organizing data in columns rather than rows, enabling faster query performance and better compression.

 Open table formats Apache Iceberg, Delta Lake, or Apache Hudi are becoming increasingly popular.
 These table formats manage collections of Parquet files and provide additional functionality, like ACID transactions, time travel (accessing historical versions), and the ability to efficiently handle updates and deletes across large datasets.